Push-Pull Control Cable Assemblies That Satisfy Your Requirements

 Passivation

-Prevent corrosion, rust and chemical reactivity, promising your cable assemblies meet the lifespan your applications demand.
-Sava proudly offers passivation services for all of our cable, fittings and cable assemblies.
+Prevent corrosion, rust, and chemical reactivity, promising your cable assemblies to meet the lifespan your applications demand.
+Sava proudly offers passivation services for all of our cable, fittings, and control cable assemblies.

 Finding the Right Push-Pull Components